iiasa/message-ix-models/doc/global/land_use/livestock.rst

 Livestock products
 ~~~~~~~~~~~~~~~~~~
 Each livestock category is characterized by product yield, feed requirements, and a set of direct GHG emission coefficients.
 On the output side, seven products are defined: bovine meat and milk, small ruminant meat and milk, pig meat, poultry meat, and eggs.
 For each region, production type and production system, individual productivities are determined.
+Besides the marketed products,
+each livestock category carries manure production and nitrogen excretion,
+which together with the emission coefficients form the environmental output of livestock production.

 Bovine and small ruminant productivities are estimated through the RUMINANT model (Herrero et al., 2008 :cite:`herrero_systems_2008`; Herrero et al., 2013 :cite:`herrero_global_2013`), in a three steps process which
 consists of first, specifying a plausible feed ration; second, calculating in RUMINANT the corresponding yield; and finally confronting at the region level with FAOSTAT (Supply Utilization Accounts) data on production.